chrplr/AIP2017/Software-Installation/install.md

 ## Downloads for Ubuntu

-As the linux installation requires on-line access to the Internet, the software downloads are part of the [Installation instructions for Ubuntu Linux](#Installations-for-Ubuntu-16.04)
+As the linux installation requires on-line access to the Internet, the software downloads are part of the [Installations for Ubuntu 16.0.4](#installations-for-ubuntu)

 You can nevertheless download in advance Atom, Anaconda3 and Rstudio installers: